Published in

 “have a movement of a person’s limbs appropriate to that person’s mental movements.”

-The composition shows what he meant with Mary’s right stretched as she is trying to restraint Christ with protectiveness and gentle love.
+The composition shows what he meant with Mary’s right stretched as she is trying to restrain Christ with protectiveness and gentle love.

 The Virgin and Child With Saint Anne Leonardo da Vinci painting